-Still others might propose that medical knowledge is always in a state of flux, which renders impermanent this type of analysis because of its dependence on the prevailing medical vogue of the day.62 Retrospective diagnosis may also be asserted to be a transgression of medical principles, since a medical opinion is rendered on a patient who was never seen or examined.62 neurological fields of medicine frequently rely upon the observations of family, friends, and associates of our patients because of patients' sometime reticence to talk about their symptoms, insufficiency of information, or inaccuracies of self-reporting.
-Samples of a patient's writing are frequently used to assess movement,63 thought content, language function, organization, and ability to abstract.
-Moreover, advances in understanding human physiology have afforded us some confidence for interpreting certain types of findings, such as those attributed to the 6th century BCE Indian physician Shushruta, who described sweet urine.64 We need not have been present to recognize a probable case of diabetes mellitus.
+Still others might propose that medical knowledge is always in a state of flux, which renders impermanent this type of analysis because of its dependence on the prevailing medical vogue of the day.
+62 Retrospective diagnosis may also be asserted to be a transgression of medical principles, since a medical opinion is rendered on a patient who was never seen or examined.
+62

+Starting with the last point, since it would offer an obstacle to any prerequisite ability to derive information about persons not present for examination, it is our view that it is an oversimplification to state that all diagnosis must ethically and methodologically rest upon having the patient present in person.
+The behavioral and neurological fields of medicine frequently rely upon the observations of family, friends, and associates of our patients because of patients' sometime reticence to talk about their symptoms, insufficiency of information, or inaccuracies of self-reporting.
+Samples of a patient's writing are frequently used to assess movement, 63 thought content, language function, organization, and ability to abstract.
+Moreover, advances in understanding human physiology have afforded us some confidence for interpreting certain types of findings, such as those attributed to the 6th century BCE Indian physician Shushruta, who described sweet urine.
+64 We need not have been present to recognize a probable case of diabetes mellitus.
 Similarly, other conditions may bear sufficient signs through their descriptions in literature to allow discussion about their causes.
 The figures we have discussed have information to draw upon, some of which is held by religious tradition to be authored by the individuals (Moses and Paul), and some authored by close associates (of Jesus and Paul), who have potentially provided more information about them than available for most persons born before the present age.
-We recognize an important limitation inasmuch as we approach these source documents as most likely being composites of the perspectives and beliefs of authors, most of whom would not have personally known our subjects.
-65,66 This would be similar to other ancient writers who related stories about people and events that they were not present to witness.
+We recognize an important limitation inasmuch as we approach these source documents as most likely being composites of the perspectives and beliefs of authors, most of whom would not have personally known our subjects. $\frac{65,66}{1}$ This would be similar to other ancient writers who related stories about people and events that they were not present to witness.
 This analysis depends upon our sources' reflecting, in some measure, actual people and events as they were.